SergioRibera/srserver-java-dip/README-EN.md

 | prod | Production mode |

-## Steps to run without Docker
-To run without docker I asuming you have installed all prerequisites
 ### Create basic proyect
 you can run this on folder will you want to be create, example if you execute this on `~/Projects/Java` it's will create a `~/Projects/Java/your_project_here`